Paul J. Cote, MS, PhD

-Since 1990, Paul has taught karate as a consultant using a unique blend of body methods and applications that he adopted and fused from his training in Chinese internal martial arts.
-He is a visiting senior instructor to the Penn State Karate Club, where he first began his studies in 1974 under his life-long karate istructor, Sensei Dane Sutton, Hanshigo, Kudan (9th Dan).
-Paul is an advisor for a local branch school, the Montgomery Isshin-ryu Karate Club, and also affiliated locally with the Northern Virginia Isshin-ryu Karate Club.
-He offers clinics in Okinawan karate and kobudo, and provides certified instruction in the Isshin-ryu system through his personal school, Academic Training Traditions.
+Since 1990, Paul has taught karate as a consultant using a unique blend of body methods and applications that he adopted and fused with his training in Chinese internal martial arts.
+Paul continues his association with an Isshinryu Okinawan Karate Club lineage founded around 1970 at Pensylvania State University.
+There, in 1974, he first began study of karate under his life-long karate instructor, Sensei Dane Sutton, Hanshigo, Kudan (9th Dan).
+Paul now serves on the board of examiners for the club, and is an advisor for local branch schools, the Montgomery Isshinryu Karate Club, Kent Gardens Isshinryu Karate Club, and the Northern Virginia Isshinryu Karate Club.
+He offers clinics in Okinawan karate and kobudo, and provides certified instruction in the Isshinryu system through his personal school, Academic Training Traditions.

 In Mind-Body Studies, Paul practices and researches the health and martial aspects of taiji quan.
 He was introduced to taiji in 1988 (Yang style) while studying xing-yi and bagua under Mr. Smith.
 He has studied and practiced this taiji over the years through several of Mr. Smith's senior taiji lineage students and on his own.
 Since 1997, he has furthered his study of taiji quan (Wu style) and qigong in the Yin Cheng Gong Fa system under Master Zhang Yun.
 He researches taiji and qigong in the traditional and biomedical literature, along with yoga physiology and psychology, which he studied from 1993-1998 under the late Dr. J.C.
 "Timmy" Geoghegan.
 Paul serves occasionally as a health education and mind-body consultant on the traditional and scientific aspects of taiji quan, qigong, and yoga for wellness organizations, senior centers, community groups, hospitals, and universities.

 As part of these activities, he has developed simplified courses for promoting human health and wellness for novices at all ages and also for special needs populations.
 He also designs unique programs for human development and learning that involve "embodied education".
 These combine his martial arts training, research in transcultural holistic health systems, and advanced degree training in physiology, neuroendocrinology, and metabolism.